sidsrinivasan/PyIBU/README.md

 # Iterative Bayesian Unfolding for Measurement Error Mitigation

-This package implements iterative Bayesian unfolding for mitigation of measurement errors from quantum computers as decribed in the paper https://arxiv.org/pdf/2210.12284.pdf.
+This package implements iterative Bayesian unfolding for mitigation of measurement errors from quantum computers as described in the paper https://arxiv.org/pdf/2210.12284.pdf.

 ## IBU Quick Start